leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/editing.rst

    :class: refbox

    :Mode:      Sculpt Mode
-   :Menu:      :menuselection:`Face Sets --> Randomize Colors`
+   :Menu:      :menuselection:`Face Sets --> Invert Visible Face Sets`

 Hides all geometry that is part of a Face Set and makes all hidden geometry that is part of a face set visible.